hughjonesd/fertility-sumstats/README.md

 You'll need R, quarto, and the R renv library.
 Then start R in the project directory and call `renv::restore()` to install other required libraries.

+The current version of the working paper is the PDF file above.